 All reassessments must be undertaken within 12 months, or the training must be retaken.

 NATA's Heavy Vehicle Driver Assessment Policies are consistent with AQF and NT MVR requirements.
-After being assessed as competent, your licence will be upgraded to a full HR Heavy Vehicle Drivers Licence.
+After being assessed as competent, you are licence to apply for your driver licence upgrade, subject to MVR requirements.

 Be aware your enrolment will expire 12 months from your date of enrolment, and extra costs will be incurred to re-enrol.